Mid-Atlantic Leadership Conference 2025

 Workshop Topics

 - Community Leadership in a Time of Moral Crisis.
-Facilitated by David Koren (“Not That Dave”) and Meg O’Toole (“MegO”).
+Facilitated by David Koren (“Not That Dave”), Meg O’Toole (“MegO”), and Jennie Kay Banta.
 As community leaders, we take on the responsibility to convene and nurture our community members, activate our culture, and project our shared values into the world.
 This is a profoundly personal and moral role in our society.
 We are guides for those around us.
 We are examples and measures for how others will act and engage.
 In a time in which our society is experiencing an acute moral crisis, with our shared values under assault, how can we as leaders continue to convene inclusive and authentic events in which people feel safe and where they can freely express themselves in a context in which they can be supported, even as their expression may be triggering for others?
 How do we structure our engagements to welcome this dialogue, rather than shutting it down before it even starts?

 - Drink Water!
 The Power of Hydration, presented by David Wilson (“Neptune”) The history of Black Rock City, as seen from the perspective from the Fire Conclave, and told through the pages of the webcomic, DRINK WATER!
 An exploration into the history of a recurring playa art project sustained over the course of 25 years.
 Examine Burning Man history both in the light of the fugitive nature of immediacy, and the enduring potential of the underlying concepts and creative ideas.
 Dive into ways to bring the Burn home, and what the experience can teach us about the nature of self reliance, inclusivity, gifting, and the risks of commodification.
 For fans of playa art, fire arts, hydrating & dreaming; and for those who attempt the often harrowing task of organizing volunteers in a communal effort to create lasting and unique artworks.